What every best Cooktops has:

 The GE JP3030DJBB has four standard burners with a melt setting and a keep warm setting that adds some versatility.
 Perten says that the four burners -- two 8-inch, 2,500 watt Power Boil elements and two 6-inch, 1,200 watt standard elements -- have "excellent temperature range, from mild lows to screaming highs."

-Users agree, giving the GE JP3030DJBB pretty good marks across the board.
+Users largely agree.
+Though the cooktop scores a little bit lower than Frigidaire, most give the GE JP3030DJBB pretty good marks.
 They particularly praise the Power Boil feature, which most say is much more powerful than previous cooktops they have owned.
 It's also reported as easy to install.
 Again, many of the lower ratings we see are due to a lack of understanding of how to clean the cooktop.

-Smoothtop cooktops may be all the rage these days, but electric foil cooktops are still more common than most people realize, especially in apartments, rentals and older homes.
-Some people who move to a smoothtop, in fact, dislike them so much they go back to coil cooktops.
-While coil cooktops are harder to clean in some ways -- because you have to remove or lift the coils to clean them when food falls through -- they also don't show every single smudge, splotch or dust mote like smoothtops do.
+Smoothtop cooktops may be all the rage these days, but electric coil cooktops are still more common than most people realize, especially in apartments, rentals and older homes.
+In addition, some people who move to a smoothtop dislike them so much they go back to coil cooktops.
+While coil cooktops are harder to clean in some ways -- because you have to remove or lift the coils to clean them when food falls through -- they also don't show every single scratch, smudge, splotch or dust mote like smoothtops do.

-Although no experts review electric foil cooktops, owners say the GE JP328SKSS heats very quickly and maintains consistent temperatures.
+Although no experts review electric coil cooktops, owners say the GE JP328SKSS heats very quickly and maintains consistent temperatures.
 The stainless steel version, which we cover here, also comes in for a lot of praise for its attractive appearance.
-It's also available in black as the GE JP328BKBB (Est. $300) or white as the GE JP328WKWW (Est. $300).
+It's also available in black as the GE JP328BKBB (Est. $320) or white as the GE JP328WKWW (Est. $320).

 The 30-inch GE JP328SKSS has two 6-inch burners and two 8-inch burners that provide 5,600 to 7,400 watts of power.
 There is an indicator light to let you know when the cooktop is on.
 The knobs, which are removable and dishwasher safe, are located on the front of the cooktop and have temperature options that range from one through nine as well as low and high settings.
 Owners say the JP328SKSS is very easy to install, even if you're replacing a smoothtop.